+Do you have a toothache?
 Given their role in everything from processing your food to enunciating your words, your teeth go through a lot every day.
 Though they’re the covered in the most resilient substance your body produces (enamel), your teeth are not indestructible.
 If you haven’t already, then you may have to deal with a toothache at some point in your life.
 As a symptom of a wide variety of dental health issues, a toothache can indicate many different things.
-Therefore, your dentist will have to find out what’s really behind your toothache before recommending an appropriate treatment to alleviate it.
+Therefore, your dentist will have to find out what’s really behind your tooth pain before recommending an appropriate treatment to alleviate it.

-Did You Know Sensitivity and Discomfort Are Commonly Warnings of Trouble?
+Did You Know Toothaches and Sensitivity Are Common Warnings of Trouble?

-Tooth sensitivity, and especially discomfort are often early warning signs of dental problems, like cavities.
-Fortunately, if you seek treatment quickly, your dentist can likely help to eliminate the discomfort, and also to protect your smile, with minimally invasive treatment.
+Toothaches and especially lasting sensitivity are warning signs of dental problems, like cavities.
+Fortunately, if you seek treatment quickly, your dentist can likely help to prevent a toothache, and to protect your smile.
 That said, the longer you wait to see the dentist, the more likely it is that extensive measures will become necessary.